Frequently asked questions about influenza vaccines

 Why should I get vaccinated against influenza?

 Getting vaccinated is the best way to protect against influenza, a serious and sometimes fatal infection.
-In years when influenza is widespread in B.C., hundreds of people may die from influenza or its complications, such as pneumonia.
+In Canada, thousands of people are hospitalized and may die from influenza and its complications during years with widespread or epidemic influenza activity.
 Influenza can lead to serious illness in seniors over 65 years and in other high-risk groups.
 Even healthy people can get very sick from influenza.
 When you get vaccinated, you help protect others as well by reducing the spread of the influenza virus.

 How do influenza vaccines work?

 Influenza vaccines cause antibodies to develop in the body about two weeks after vaccination.
 These antibodies provide protection against infection with the viruses that are in the vaccine.
-Learn more about how vaccines work here.
+Learn more about how vaccines work in our how do vaccines work section.

 Why do I need an influenza vaccine every year?